Fender Stratocaster

 Countless others have made the Strat their instrument and you could too.
 We’re here to help you pick the best guitar from Fender’s expansive range.

-What is a Fender Stratocaster?
+What is the Fender Stratocaster?

 The Fender Strat is by far the most popular guitar ever.
 It has been in consistent production since 1954, so there is no doubt you have heard and seen a Strat at some point.
 It is defined by the iconic, ergonomic shape and wide range of tones, from bright and brittle to dark and smooth.